-Debt and equity securities classified in Level I are valued using prices quoted in active markets for those securities.
+Debt and equity securities classified in Level 1 are valued using prices quoted in active markets for those securities.

-The fair value of private equity funds at June 30, 2017 was determined primarily based on Level 3 inputs.
-The City estimates the fair value of these investments using the partnership's fair value which would be defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
-Total unfunded commitments on the private equity funds is \$3,061,265.
+The fair value of private equity funds at June 30, 2018 was determined primarily based on Level 3 inputs.
+The City estimates the fair value of these investments using the partnership's fair value, which would be defined as the price that would be received to sell an asset or paid to transfer a liability in an orderly transaction between market participants at the measurement date.
+Total unfunded commitments on the private equity funds is \$6,150,825.

-The valuation method for investments measured at net asset value (NAV) per share (or its equivalent) is presented on the following table.
+The valuation method for investments measured at net asset value (NAV) per share (or its equivalent) is presented in the following table.